 Now.
-Next item is another tick of our must see list.
+Next item is another tick on our must see list.
 We are passing by a large Tesco’s!
 I want to have a look in Tesco and I doubt we’ll ever get a chance better than this.
 In we go.
 We stock up on souvenir things that we don't get at home.
 I also find some yoghurt to try, it’s YEO yoghurt, which tipped me off as to its origin, which is North Somerset, where some other of my dead rellies reside.
 Hubby found himself some pork pies, which should keep OK if kept cool.
 We line up at the checkout, no worries, and I am reassured as to the survival of the Scottish accent: I could barely understand a word the young woman on the checkout said to me!
 Two thumbs up J

 Heavily laden we make our way to the car.
 We’ve had a brilliant day but it is late and we need to check in at the Tufted Duck Hotel in St Combs.
 We need to drive there via Rathen for another family connection.

 So just dinner, which is in the hotel restaurant and then we can relax.
 First of all we are given a couple of tiny pastry cases with Arran chutney in them.
+Very nice.
 Then for our starter course I’ve opted for the Sauteed Amity Langoustines: Locally landed langoustines, sautéed in fresh garlic and coriander on a bed of thai style noodles.
-Hubby the Mrs Rennie’s Poached Egg: Free range local hen’s egg, poached and wrapped in Black Haggis coated in a golden crumb.
+Hubby has selected the Mrs Rennie’s Poached Egg: Free range local hen’s egg, poached and wrapped in Black Haggis coated in a golden crumb.
 Served with whole grain mustard mayonnaise.
 Competition is suspended.
 We each share the Taste of Cullen skink: a Demi-Tasse cup of Cullen skink with homemade bread.
-It’s good, almost as good as at Glamis Castle, which means it was very good indeed, but I think Glamis Castle still holds the crown by a narrow margin.
+It’s good!
+Almost as good as at Glamis Castle, which means it was very good indeed, but I think Glamis Castle still holds the crown by a narrow margin.